Estate administration glossary

 Guardian

-One or more individuals can be appointed in a Will to look after the interests and welfare of children under the age of 18 if both of their parents have died.
-If there is no Will, the courts will make a decision about guardianship.
+One or more individuals can be appointed in a will to look after the interests and welfare of children under the age of 18 if both of their parents have died.
+If there is no will, the courts will decide guardianship.

 Tax payable when an estate is valued over the IHT threshold (currently £325,000), and before assets are distributed to any beneficiaries.